Emergent Graphical Conventions in a Visual Communication Game: Experiments

 \subsubsection{Semanticity: correlating category embedding}

-The last desired property of graphical conventions is that the evolved sketches can preserve the perceptual metric in images~\cite{zhang2018unreasonable}.
+The last desired property is that the evolved sketches can preserve the perceptual metric in images \citep{zhang2018unreasonable}.
 We define \textit{semanticity} as the topography of the high-level visual embedding space of drawings being strongly correlated to that of images, such that semantically similar instances and categories lie close to each other in the embedding space.
-To examine such \textit{topographic correlation}, we project the embeddings obtained in \cref{sec:classification} to a 2D space via t-SNE~\cite{van2008visualizing}. \cref{fig:category_embedding} show the visualization of the original images and the sketches in the \textit{retrieve} and \textit{complete} settings; please refer to supplementary for results of other settings.
+To examine such \textit{topographic correlation}, we project category names to the feature space using word2vec \citep{mikolov2013efficient} as featureA, and project the evolved sketches to the feature space using the trained VGG in \cref{sec:classification} as featureB.
+We compute the correlation of the distances between all the possible pairs of featureB and the corresponding pairs of featureA as the semanticity measure.
+The results in \cref{tab:semantic} show that semanticity can be better retained in the \textit{complete} setting compared with the \textit{retrieve} baseline.
+We further visualize the embeddings of the sketches in a 2D space via t-SNE \citep{van2008visualizing}. \cref{fig:category_embedding} show the visualization of the original images and the sketches in the \textit{retrieve} and \textit{complete} settings; please refer to \cref{sec:other_cate_emb} for results of other settings.
 Images/drawings from the same category are marked in the same color.
-As shown, boundaries between categories are clearer in the evolved drawings in the \textit{complete} setting than the unevolved sketches in \textit{retrieve} or original images; but semantically similar categories are still close to each other.
+As shown, boundaries between categories are clearer in the evolved drawings in the \textit{complete} setting than in \textit{retrieve} or original images; but semantically similar categories are still close to each other.
 For example, cow, deer, horse, and camel are proximal to each other, while burger and apple are far from them.
 These results highlight another uniqueness of visual communication over its symbolic counterpart: The similarity in the visual cues in the conventions may hint the \textit{semantic} correlation between the referents.